 Break the yoke of superiority and inferiority.

 Smash the yoke of false assumptions.

 - Love One Another

-We have an obligation to love one another.
-Our God, who is love (1 John 4:8), calls us to love each other, to grieve with each other, and to stand with each other.
-Let’s not wait for more to suffering to occur.
-Let’s come together, now.
-The world will know that we belong to Jesus because we fight for highest good for one another.
+We must love one another.
+Our God, who is love (1 John 4:8), calls us to love each other, grieve, and stand with each other.
+Let’s not wait for more suffering to occur.
+Let’s come together now.
+The world will know that we belong to Jesus because we fight for the highest good for one another.
 Thus, our love for one another will heal the festering wounds in our world.

 We are facing a turning point in the history of our country.
-Will we rise and speak and live the truth of the gospel, or will we remain silent and be as guilty as the white supremacists who are spewing their hateful rhetoric and inciting racial violence?
-So, I believe how we respond in coming days will define us as the Church of Jesus and the human community.
+Will we rise and speak and live the gospel’s truth, or will we remain silent and be as guilty as the white supremacists who are spewing their hateful rhetoric and inciting racial violence?
+So, I believe how we respond in the coming days will define us as the Church of Jesus and the human community.
 I pray we will choose the former instead of the latter.